 Basic Electronics Course and Class Descriptions

 The study of basic electronics technology teaches students how to diagnose, repair, design and create electronics components.
-Through classroom study and hands-on experience, students prepare for work with lasers, fiber optics, robotics and computer technology.
+Through classroom lectures and hands-on experience, students prepare for work with lasers, fiber optics, robotics, and computer technology.
 Undergraduate degree and certificate programs are typically offered at technical and community colleges.

 List of Courses